-- All students at King Edward VI School with medical conditions have easy access to their emergency medication.
+- All students at King Edward VI School with known medical conditions will have easy access to their emergency medication.
 All students are encouraged to carry and administer their own emergency medication, unless their parents and health specialists feel they are unable to take responsibility for their condition.
-Students who do not carry and administer their own emergency medication know where their medication is stored and how to access it. - All use of medication defined as a controlled drug, even if the student can administer the medication themselves, is done under the supervision of a named member of staff at King Edward VI School. - Training is given to all staff members who agree to administer medication to students, where specific training is needed.
-The school provides full indemnity.
+The School with ensure that students who do not carry and administer their own emergency medication know where their medication is stored and how to access it. - All use of medication defined as a controlled drug, even if the student can administer the medication themselves, is done under the supervision of a member of staff - If required, training is given to all staff members who agree to administer medication to students.
+The school provides full indemnity - All school staff have been informed through training that they are required, under common law duty of care, to act like any reasonably prudent parent in an emergency situation.
+This may include taking action such as administering medication. - If a student refuses their medication, parents are informed as soon as possible. - "The Medical Needs Administrator (or another staff member) will make staff attending off-site visits with students of the medical requirements of any students with medical conditions prior to the visit commencing. - All non-emergency medication is kept securely in a lockable cupboard in a cool dry place, in the First Aid Room.
+All emergency medication is kept in a cupboard in the First Aid Room as per DfE guidelines (December 2015).
+Students with medical conditions will know where their medication is stored and how to access it.
+Staff ensure that medication is only accessible to those for whom it is prescribed.

-- All school staff have been informed through training that they are required, under common law duty of care, to act like any reasonably prudent parent in an emergency situation.
-This may include taking action such as administering medication. - If a student at King Edward VI School refuses their medication, parents are informed as soon as possible. - All staff attending off-site visits should be aware of any students with medical conditions on the visit.
-Parents/carers provide information about the type of condition, what to do in an emergency and any other additional support necessary, including any additional medication or equipment needed. - All non-emergency medication is kept in a secure place, in a lockable cupboard in a cool dry place.
-All emergency medication is kept in a cupboard in the medical room as per DfE guidelines (April 2014).
-Students with medical conditions know where their medication is stored and how to access it.
-Staff ensure that medication is only accessible to those for whom it is prescribed. - There is an identified member of staff, Emma Riddick, who ensures the correct storage of medication at school. - All controlled drugs are kept in a locked cupboard and only named staff have access, even if students normally administer the medication themselves. - The identified member of staff, along with the parents of students with medical conditions, ensuring that all emergency and non-emergency medication brought in to school for the school to keep is clearly labelled with the student's name, the name and dose of the medication and the frequency of dose. - It is the parent's responsibility to ensure new and in date medication is always available in school - Parents of students at King Edward VI School are asked to collect out-of-date medication and if not, it is always disposed of safely.
+- There is an identified member of staff, the Medical Needs Administrator, who ensures the correct storage of medication at school - All controlled drugs are kept in a locked cupboard in the First Aid Room, and only named staff have access, even if students normally administer the medication themselves - The parents of students with medical conditions are to ensure that all emergency and nonemergency medication brought in to school for the school to keep is clearly labelled with the student's name, the name and dose of the medication and the frequency of dose.
+The Medical Needs Administrator will check this when the medication is brought into school. - It is the parent's responsibility to ensure new and in date medication is always available in school - Parents of students are asked to collect out-of-date medication and if not, it is always disposed of safely.